 Driver education (DE) and driver training (DT) are offered at public and private high schools and state-licensed driving schools.

-If you are under 18 years old, you are required to complete classroom DE and behind-the-wheel driver training at a licensed DT school before you can get your instruction permit.
+If you are under 18 years old, you are required to complete classroom DE at a licensed DT school before you can get your instruction permit.
+Your instruction permit will be valid after being signed by your professional driving instructor, once you have completed at least one hour of behind-the-wheel training.
 This training gives you the foundational skills, experience, and confidence you need to pass your driving test and become a safe driver for life.

-Learn more about the requirements for first-time drivers in our Teen Drivers Guide.
+Learn more about the requirements for first-time drivers in our California Driver’s Handbook.

 Driver education (DE) teaches you about traffic laws, road safety, driver responsibilities, and avoiding accidents.
 It must consist of either 30 hours or 2 1/2 semester periods of professional classroom instruction (not including breaks or meal times) or a home study or internet training program.
 If you choose to do a home study or internet training program, it must meet the same requirements as classroom instruction.
 To learn more, check out the DE Curriculum.